shalestorm/barter-buddy/README.md

 ###

-# Setup:
+## Setup

 ######

 ### The database

 The included docker-compose file will run a Postgres database server.
-The following command will start the docker container and database server:
+The following command will start the docker container and database server (in root):

 ```bash
 docker compose up -d